magenta-aps/mox/doc/user/objects.rst

 ----------------

 All transactions also have a transaction time as ``registreret``.
-This records the the time period during which a given fact is stored in the database.
-With the query parameters to a :ref:`Read <ReadOperation>`, :ref:`List
-<ListOperation>` or :ref:`SearchOperation` it can give you a view of the state
-of the database at given time in the past or future.
+This records the time period during which a given fact is stored in the database.
+With the query parameters to a :ref:`Read <ReadOperation>`, :ref:`List <ListOperation>` or :ref:`SearchOperation` it can give you a view of the state of the database at given time in the past or future.

 Integrationdata